Discontinuous Galerkin methods for the $p$--biharmonic equation from a discrete variational perspective

 \section{Abstract}

-We study discontinuous Galerkin approximations of the $p$--biharmonic equation from a variational perspective.
+We study discontinuous Galerkin approximations of the $p$--biharmonic equation for $p\in (1,\infty)$ \margnote{Ref A, comment (6)} from a variational perspective.
 We propose a discrete variational formulation of the problem based on a appropriate definition of a finite element Hessian and study convergence of the method (without rates) using a weak lower semicontinuity argument.

-We present numerical experiments aimed at testing the robustness of the method.
-We also note a superconvergence effect for some values of $p$.
+We also present numerical experiments aimed at testing the robustness of the method.